Compton, California: Historical landmarks

 Angeles Abbey Memorial Park contains examples of Byzantine, Moorish and Spanish architectural styles.
 The cemetery was built in 1923 and survived the 1933 Long Beach earthquake.

 Compton Airport opened on May 10, 1924.
 Located on Alondra Boulevard, the airport offers flight training, has accommodations for more than 200 planes, and is home to several aviation clubs.

 The Martin Luther King, Jr. Memorial sits in a plaza surrounded by the Civic Center, Compton Court House, Compton City Hall, and Compton Public Library.

-The Eagle Tree is a natural boundary marker of Rancho San Pedro dating to 1858.
+The Eagle Tree was a natural boundary marker of Rancho San Pedro dating to 1858.
 It contains a historic marker and plaque placed by the Daughters of the Golden West in 1947.

 The 'Heritage House' was built in 1869 and is a California Historical Landmark, and a Los Angeles County Historic Landmark.
-The oldest house in Compton, it was restored as a tribute to early settlers.
-It is an important landmark of Compton's rich history.
-At the corner of Myrrh and Willowbrook near the Civic Center Plaza, the Heritage House is a rustic-looking home that will eventually have a museum detailing early life in Compton.
-For now it shows the stark difference between the simple life of the 19th century and the fast-paced urban environment of the 21st.
+As the oldest house in Compton, it was restored as a tribute to early settlers.
+Located at the corner of Myrrh and Willowbrook near the Civic Center Plaza, the Heritage House is a rustic-looking home that will eventually house a museum detailing early life in Compton.
+For now, it shows the stark difference between the simple life of the 19th century and the fast-paced urban environment of the 21st.
 The oldest tree in Compton was the Eagle Tree, which marked the boundary of Rancho San Pedro.
 It fell in 2022.

 Woodlawn Memorial Park contains the graves of 17 American Civil War veterans.